sorukumar/blog/_posts/Draft-2024-04-12-Centrality-Measures.md

 It is not just the count of channel matters for high B, but the location of node in the graph.
 A node with a low channel count (low D) may have high B, if it acts as a bridge.

 For an example, have a look at below graph.
-Kim has high B, even though we have nodes with high D.
+Kim has high B, even though we have nodes, Alice and Dave, with higher D.
 ```mermaid
 flowchart LR
     Alice --- Bob